 What first drew my attention to the game was how it allowed the player to utilize superhero-esque powers (due to the story’s focus of the character being in a computer simulation, a la The Matrix).
 Saints Row IV weirdly manages to do superpowers better than most games dedicated to the superhero genre, making it a fun diversion for players who want to “be epic” for a while.
 The story contains lots of geek-culture jokes, pokes fun at everything from The Matrix to Mass Effect, and manages to be funny through its sheer level of ridiculousness.

 Set on the fictional continent of Calradia, Bannerlord is the 210-year prequel to the 2010 game Mount & Blade: Warband.
 Like Warband, the game operates around a campaign-map mode where the player-controlled character moves across the continent to fulfill quests, grow more powerful, and amass a large number of followers.
 These followers join the player during combat encounters, where the map switches to a local environment on which sprawling open warfare can occur.
-Bannerlord improves upon Warband in a number of areas, especially its dialog system, which adds a greater degree of depth to the gameplay and NPC interactions.
+Bannerlord improves upon Warband in a number of areas, especially its battle system and the sheer amount of options for grand battlefield carnage.

 Why I love it

 Warband and Bannerlord became an easy sell for me: it’s just too darned fun to work your way up from nothing to command of an entire army; you get a feel for the characters you recruit, and their loss during battle both affects your ability to fulfill your quests and takes an emotional toll if you’ve been with them for a long time.
 Another great feature that Bannerlord introduces is the ability to have children.
 In Warband, you could marry, but now your children can actually inherit your holdings and continue your line (with them becoming your main character should your previous character be killed).